College of Arts and Sciences

 • Think about and discuss the skills that you might need for your longer-term goals, and what skills you might acquire through a global experience.

-After students have met with an academic advisor, they should think about how they plan to engage with the Office of International Education.
-You should plan on doing the following:
+After students have met with an academic advisor, they will follow UVM’s Study Abroad Process, managed by the Office of International Education.
+This will include:

 • Explore programs in GoAbroad